Homemade granola (gluten-free)

 • pinch of salt

 Preheat oven to 300 degrees.
 Pour all ingredients into a big bowl, stir until everything is well-coated.
 Spread into a fairly thin layer on parchment-paper lined baking sheets.
 Bake granola, stirring a few times throughout, for at least 45 minutes or until it's dark gold, toasty, and crispy (see "before" and "after" pictures below).
 Sometimes this takes closer to an hour to get it just right.
 We eat it in a bowl with milk, sprinkled over yogurt, or just by the handful.

-Enjoy!
+And that's all!
 I store it in glass jars, for easy pouring.